Rethinking Multi-objective Ranking Ensemble in Recommender System: From Score Fusion to Rank Consistency: Abstract

-To mitigate these limitations, we propose a novel multi-objective ensemble framework \textbf{HarmonRank} to fulfill both alignment to the ranking task and alignment among objectives.
-For alignment to ranking, we formulate ranking metric AUC as a rank-sum problem and utilize differentiable ranking techniques for ranking-oriented optimization.
-For inter-objective alignment, we change the original \textit{one-step} ensemble paradigm to a \textit{two-step} one.
-In 1st step, we align each objective with other objectives in a self-attention mechanism.
-In 2nd step, we fuse aligned objective encodings into the ensemble score with the guidance of personalized features.
+To fill this gap, we propose a novel multi-objective ensemble framework \textbf{HarmonRank} to fulfill both requirements.
+For rank consistency, we formulate rank consistency (AUC) metric as a rank-sum problem and make the model optimized towards rank consistency in an end-to-end differentiable manner.
+For commonality modeling, we change the original relation-agnostic ensemble paradigm to a relation-aware one in two steps.
+First, we capture the commonality among objectives with via self-attention mechanism.
+Second, we fuse relation-aware objective representations into the ensemble score in a user-specific manner.

 Extensive offline experiments results on two industrial datasets and online experiments demonstrate that our approach significantly outperforms existing state-of-the-art methods.
-The proposed method has been fully deployed in Kuaishou's live-streaming e-commerce recommendation platform with 400 million DAUs, contributing over 2\% purchase gain.
+Besides, our method exhibits superior robustness to label skew situations which is common in industrial scenarios.
+The proposed method has been fully deployed in Kuaishou's live-streaming e-commerce recommendation platform with 400 million DAUs, contributing 2.6\% purchase gain.

 \ccsdesc[500]{Information systems~Recommender systems.}

 \keywords{Multi-objective ranking ensemble, Personalized recommendation, Learning to rank}